St. Clement's Episcopal Church - New York City

 II/13 Hall & Erben (1825)

 St. Clement's Episcopal Church, located just west of the Theatre District in the Hell's Kitchen area of Manhattan, occupies a Victorian Gothic church originally built for the Faith Chapel of the West Presbyterian Church.
-Edward D. Lindsey designed the building, which was constructed from 1870 to 1872.
-Faith Chapel merged with Good Shepherd Presbyterian Church on West 66th Street, and the vacated building was used by St. Cornelius Episcopal Church, which then merged into St. Clement's Church.
+Edward D. Lindsey designed the building, which was constructed from 1870-72.
+About 1897, Faith Chapel merged with Good Shepherd Presbyterian Church on West 66th Street, and the vacated building was used by St. Cornelius Episcopal Church.

 Original St. Clement's Episcopal Church - New York City (1844 print by Louis Delnoce)